Emotional Support Animals

 Why Choose Paws For Support

-Not every dog needs to be a therapy or assistance dog to make a difference.
+Not every dog needs to be a facility specific therapy or personal assistance dog to make a difference.
 For many people, the calm presence of a well-behaved, emotionally intuitive dog brings daily comfort and stability.

 If you’re managing anxiety, PTSD, a disability, or need your dog recognised for housing, school, or work purposes ESA Certification can help you formalise the support your dog already provides.